Assets

 History

-Asset data can be imported and exported using the icons.
+Asset data can be exported using the icon.

 Choose the desired file format to export the data.